mBalloon/linkedin-posts-slider/README.md

 6. `.li-author-img`: This class is used for the author's image in each slide.
 7. `.section-company`: This class is used for the author's name in each slide.
 8. `.section-author-date`: This class is used for the container of the username and post age in each slide.
-9. `.section-body`: This class is used for the post copy in each slide.
+9. `.section-body`: This class is used for the post post_text in each slide.
 10. `.section-interactions`: This class is used for the container of the reactions and comments in each slide.